Table of Contents

 7. Animal Mummies

 Every animal, no matter how small or large, could be mummified.
-Domestic animals and pets, but also fish, crocodiles, birds, serpents, beetles, they would all undergo the same preservation process after their death, which usually was the result of a ritual slaughter.
+Domestic animals and pets, but also fish, crocodiles, birds, serpents, and beetles, would all undergo the same preservation process after their death, which usually was the result of ritual slaughter.
 Pets, however, were mummified after their natural death and buried together with their owners.

 6. The Afterlife

 Egyptians believed in the afterlife, but it was not simply another life after the one on earth.
 The Underworld was a very complicated place, and complex rituals were performed in order for the deceased to successfully reach and live in the afterlife.

 One such ceremony involved the symbolic re-animation of the mummy, which was taken out of the tomb periodically and a cut was performed in the bandages where the mouth should be so that it could speak, breathe, and eat food.

 This was named the ceremony of the opening of the mouth and was performed since the Old Kingdom and as late as Roman times.
 The opening of the mouth itself was a ritual consisting of 75 steps, no less.